Ditectrev/DP-203/README.md

 - [ ] 400.
 - [ ] 2,400.

 ### You use Azure Data Lake Storage Gen2.
 You need to ensure that workloads can use filter predicates and column projections to filter data at the time the data is read from disk.
 Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Reregister the Microsoft Data Lake Store resource provider.
 - [ ] Reregister the Azure Storage resource provider.